 The 545 shares some traits with conventional “noise gates”, but operates on a different principle.
-One common aspect is that both reduce the gain during the absence of signal – or more specifically, both begin to attenuate when the level of a signal falls below a certain user-defined threshold.
-The 545 senses when someone is speaking or singing into the mic and allows the signal to pass through, and senses when the person has stopped talking or singing and reduces the gain appropriately, reducing the system’s tendency to feedback.
+One common aspect is that both reduce the gain during the absence of a signal – or more specifically, both begin to attenuate when the level of a signal falls below a certain user-defined threshold.
+The 545 senses when someone is speaking or singing into the mic and allows the signal to pass through, and senses when the person has stopped talking or singing and reduces the gain appropriately, thus reducing the system’s tendency to feed back.

 Importantly, the 545 does not utilize filtering or digital processing to achieve its significant benefits.
 Built around Rupert Neve Designs’ custom input and output transformers, its all-analog circuitry provides superb control and sonic performance without compromising the integrity of the source material.
-This makes the 545 the most intuitive, natural-sounding and effective method of feedback reduction available on the market.
+This makes the 545 the most intuitive, natural-sounding, and effective method of feedback reduction available on the market.

 Simple, Intuitive Controls

-With a minimal control set, the 545’s ease of use makes it ideal even for circumstances where a full-time or experienced engineer is not readily available, and allows for rapid adjustments on-the-fly even during performances.
+With a minimal control set, the 545’s ease of use makes it ideal even for circumstances where a full-time or experienced engineer is not readily available and allows for rapid adjustments on-the-fly even during performances.

 Illuminated push-button that engages the Primary Source Enhancer’s effect.

-This LED indicates when the 545 is actively affecting signal – a.k.a. when the input signal has overcome the enhancement threshold.
+This LED indicates when the 545 is actively affecting the signal – a.k.a. when the input signal has overcome the enhancement threshold.
 Since this LED should generally be illuminated when the desired source is present (a vocalist singing, for example) it is extremely helpful in setting up the 545 for use.

 Sets the dBu level at which the Primary Source Enhancer engages.